akka/akka-grpc/docs/src/main/paradox/buildtools/maven.md

 ### Filtering generated services

-You can filter which services to generate code for using include and exclude glob patterns.
+You can filter which services to generate client or server code for independently, using include and exclude glob patterns.
 The patterns match against the full gRPC service name (e.g., `com.example.MyService`).

 `pom.xml`
 :   ```xml